Let’s Understand Comparative Statement in Detail

 Preparing Comparative Financial Statements is the most commonly used technique for analyzing financial statements.
 This technique determines the profitability and financial position of a business by comparing financial statements for two or more time periods.
 Hence, this technique is also termed as Horizontal Analysis.
-Typically, income statement and balance sheet are prepared in a comparative form to undertake such an analysis.
+Typically, the income statements and balance sheets are prepared in a comparative form to undertake such an analysis.

-Furthermore, there is a provision attached with comparing the financial data showcased by such statements.
-This relates with making use of the same accounting principles for preparing each of the comparative statements.
-In case same accounting principles are not followed to prepare such statements, then the difference must be disclosed in the footnote below.
+Furthermore, there is a provision attached to comparing the financial data showcased by such statements.
+This relates to making use of the same accounting principles for preparing each of the comparative statements.
+In case the same accounting principles are not followed to prepare such statements, then the difference must be disclosed in the footnote below.

 Comparative Balance Sheet